-- Health: Vapour Mitigation Systems are used to address the risk of contaminated vapours, and allow the continued use of buildings that would otherwise be unsafe for human occupancy
+- Health: VMS’s are used to address the risk of contaminated vapours, and allow the continued use of buildings that would otherwise be unsafe for human occupancy

-- Cost: Air Treatment technologies can provide a very cost-effective approach to remediate volatile contaminants, protecting indoor air quality.
+- Cost: VMS technologies can provide a very cost-effective approach to remediate volatile contaminants, protecting indoor air quality.

-- Time: Air Treatment systems can provide protection around the clock with very little maintenance or downtime
+- Time: VMS’s can provide protection around the clock with very little maintenance or downtime

 Tools & Experience

-Vertex combines theoretical understanding with practical experience for the design, installation and optimization of various types of Air Treatment and Vapour Mitigation Systems.
+Vertex combines theoretical understanding with practical experience for the design, installation and optimization of various types Vapour Mitigation Systems.

 Expedite your project timeline by using one of Vertex’s mobile Environmental Compliance Approvals (ECAs) to permit the extraction of contaminated vapours, and treatment via either adsorptive media or catalytic oxidation.

-Discuss options with Vertex today to understand what type of Air Treatment is best suited for your property.
+Discuss options with Vertex today to understand what type of system is best suited for your property.